edamla/mediterraneanagency/_books/2021-09-01-macedonian-dimple.md

 The novel presents a neutral depiction of the period, highlighting the collaboration of the Young Turks with Western powers, the Action Army, and the events of the 31st of March Incident.
-Treach- erous organizations originating in Monastir and Thessaloniki are discussed, along with the actions of the Committee of Union and Progress against Abdülhamid.
+Treacherous organizations originating in Monastir and Thessaloniki are discussed, along with the actions of the Committee of Union and Progress against Abdülhamid.